 Dave has a deep appreciation of railroad and industrial history, and has helped many groups behind the scenes.
 He has also made railroad history as conductor-pilot of the last Norfolk Southern coal train over the Poconos (a detour due to flooding).
-Dave was also the last NS brakeman to work out of the former Lehigh Valley yard in Pittston, PA.
+Dave was also the last CR brakeman to work out of the former Lehigh Valley yard in Pittston, PA.

 Finance & Business Operations/Co-founder

 Rich brings 55 years of working and management experience to RIPS.
 Now retired, Rich graduated high school at 16 years of age, and went to work as a laborer in a local machine shop making high quality aero-space components.
 He eventually became quality control manager, while also attending LIU at night to earn his BS in Accounting.
 After 10 years in the aero-space industry, he moved on to spend the next 40 years in accounting and finance.
 He spent 22 years at his last position as Controller of Eastern Glass Resources, Inc. in Harrison, NJ.